Judge Jules: TV appearances

 O'Riordan appeared on the Richard & Judy chat show in 2003 with his counterpart Paul Masterson and singer/DJ Boy George, promoting their Hi-Gate album, on which Boy George made a cameo singing contribution.

 O'Riordan appeared on the BBC's Top of the Pops show (2000) with Masterson, to perform the single "Pitchin'", from their album Hi-Gate.
 O'Riordan also appeared in a UK series called Superstar DJs, and a series called Ibiza Uncovered.
 He had his own short series Spin Cities on Play UK.

 O'Riordan appeared on Channel Five's Fifth Gear in 2005 and 2009.
-In 2005 he was filmed while at the Global Gathering dance music festival where he was interviewed in a Bentley, and again by the same presenter in 2009 whilst being chauffeured in an Aston Marton to a gig in Bournemouth.
+In 2005 he was filmed while at the Global Gathering dance music festival where he was interviewed in a Bentley, and again by the same presenter in 2009 whilst being chauffeured in an Aston Martin to a gig in Bournemouth.
 He also appeared on Channel Five's The Gadget Show, reviewing DJ equipment including a remote handheld DJing device known as a "pacemaker".

 In 2019 he appeared in Series 4 of the BBC's Celebrity MasterChef competition.
 He exited at the fourth round of the show.